Teru-dot-png/notes-forcts/note/Coding/Tails notes/tails' ideas.md

 half awake mind.

 #Ψβ
-   x1 is copied for experimental reasons, her so called "brother" from dr.henrique we got
+   x1 is copied for experimental reasons, her so called "brother" from dr.henrique, we got